KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/auth/platform-auth-model.md

 ### Cluster RBAC Resources

-The `shared` namespace has five role bindings that provide the necessary permissions for the Keycloak groups described above.
+The `edp` namespace has five role bindings that provide the necessary permissions for the Keycloak groups described above.

 | Role Binding Name| Role Name | Groups |